alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 Did you stumble through algorithm questions?
 Then brush up on linked lists, binary search trees, hash tables, etc..
 Google the different algorithms and try to implement them in C or Python or Java.

 Did you get passed over due to lack of experience?
 Look for ways to expand your skillset in the particular technology you're interested in.
 Perhaps it's setting up a personal server at home to work with SQL databases.
-Or making an HTML5 snake game that involves graphics and game logic.
+Or making an HTML5 snake game which involves graphics and game logic.
 Hands-on experience is *invaluable*.

 ##2) Start a portfolio##

 Sign up for an account on Github.
 Dabble in some open source projects.
-Start a blog that shares your experiences and showcases your side projects.
+Start a blog to share your experiences and showcases your side projects.

 Or better yet, try creating your own web app on Heroku.
 You'll learn about designing the front end (Html/Css/Javascript), backend (Ruby), and bridging the two with the framework (RoR).
-The best part is that it's all free!
+The best part is it's all free!
 You may not have a degree/certification, but at least you'll be able to demonstrate a working product during your next interview.

 ##3) Keep taking the coding classes##